Meeting Pattern

 Description

-The study of variation in word meanings and the sets of characteristics that define a word's category, as well as the common implicit rules that guide verbal exchanges.
-Students will develop an understanding of conversational implicature.
-Students will learn about words that also mean their own opposite.
+Study the variation in word meanings and the sets of characteristics that define a word's category, as well as the common implicit rules that guide verbal exchanges.
+Develop an understanding of conversational implicature.
+Learn about words that also mean their own opposite.

 Syllabus, Objectives, and Outcomes